 Architecture buffs will find their happy place in Mason City at Historic Park Inn, the last remaining Frank Lloyd Wright-designed and -built hotel in the world.
 Each of the 27 guest rooms is unique and elegant, and a sense of history pervades the place, down to the 100-year-old billiards table and 1910 Lounge serving well-made nostalgic cocktails.

 Kansas City, Kansas

 If bourbon tours and horse races sound like your idea of fun, Lexington may be the ideal charming honeymoon destination.
-The colorful and boutique-y 21c Museum Hotel Lexington ensures not only dreamy sleeps (on a bed decorated with rose petals) but that couples are well fed and stimulated by art of all mediums.
+The colorful and boutique-y 21c Museum Hotel Lexington ensures not only dreamy sleep (on a bed decorated with rose petals), but that couples are well fed and stimulated by art of all mediums.

 New Orleans, Louisiana

 Keep up the celebratory spirit in the Big Easy, where live jazz and every other type of music is dancing through the air at all hours (and delicious libations flow).
 From stately and luxe The Ritz-Carlton, New Orleans, to the cool and lively Ace Hotel New Orleans to the architecturally attractive Henry Howard Hotel, a stint in the city celebrating its tricentennial in 2018 is always a good idea.